gardanpm/STA_663_Final/README.md

   ### - Examples on two datasets are implemented in Examples
   The 20NewsGroup dataset from scikit-learn, a dataset of articles from Reuter and the NIPS dataset extracted from   https://archive.ics.uci.edu/ml/datasets/NIPS+Conference+Papers+1987-2015are used

-  ### - The Data folder contains multiple Reuter data files like the one used in Examples
+  ### - The Data folder contains multiple data files like the one used in Examples

   ### - In comparisons, we compare our algorithm with existing ones using different methods such as sklearn (variational bayesian inference) and gensim (PLDA).